 Inclusiv (formerly known as National Federation of Community Development Credit Unions)

 Farm Credit System

 Created in the early 1900s, the farm credit system is comprised of consumer-owned financial service providers dedicated to supporting rural communities and agriculture.
-The farm credit system includes more than 70 local and regional service providers and four regional wholesale banks.
+The farm credit system includes nearly 70 local and regional service providers and four regional wholesale banks.
 Farm credit institutions provide products tailored for the needs of agricultural producers, farmer-owned cooperatives and other agribusinesses, rural home buyers, and rural infrastructure providers.

 Examples of Farm Credit Institutions